infinum/qa-handbook/Automation/Way of work.md

 WIP

+NOTE:
+After you are done writing a test, always make sure to check that it passes and fails when expected.

+#### What to automate

+Probably starting from day one, management will ask you:
+- how many test cases can you write?
+- how many tests do we have?

+We should **not** just blindly automate as many tests as possible.
+Some tests take too much time to automate, some end up being flaky, some are just too difficult to automate.
+Then after a few months / years on the project, you end up having hundreds of tests, if not more.
+If you just keep adding more tests, they will become harder to maintain.
+If you make a few mistakes along the way, those mistakes might look impossible to fix at some point.

+- What will we achieve by having 10000000 automated tests?
+- Do they bring us any value?
+- How stable are those tests?
+- Which functionalities to cover with automated tests
+- Which / how many scenarios to add (positive, negative, a few extra ones?)

+Focus:

+- regression testing
+- smoke / sanity testing

+#### Flaky tests

+At some point, you will write a test that looks ok, and works ok for a while, but then it starts misbehaving.
+Sometimes passes, and then sometimes fails.
+If you end up updating and tweaking the test every once in a while and simply cannot get it working properly, consider removing that test.
+Otherwise, it will only cause you headache, take up your time that could have been spent better, and mess up the report.
+Maybe it should simply be tested manually.

 ### Asserts

 In test automation, assertion is the validation step that determines whether the automated test case was successful or not.